jianglong98/windsurf/README.md

-# Massage Booking Website
+# Quality Massage LLC Booking Website

 This project is a massage booking website built with Node.js, Express, EJS templating, and an SQLite database using Sequelize ORM.
-It provides a complete solution for massage businesses to manage bookings, services, and business hours.
+It provides a complete solution for Quality Massage LLC to manage bookings, services, and business hours.

+## Business Information

+- **Name**: Quality Massage LLC
+- **Address**: 12229 Voyager Pkwy #160, Colorado Springs, CO 80921
+- **Phone**: (719) 900-8424
+- **Email**: yilinzhang1969@gmail.com

 ## Features